kmuller33/ddos-detect/README.md

 - UDP

-The repository includes a dataset that was created by subsampling the attacks of the original datasets and combining with the benign flows.
+The repository includes a dataset that was created by subsampling the attacks of the original datasets and combining with the benign flows - dataLoad_DDoS.ipynb

-Decision Tree Classifier was used to predict the attacks.
+The repository includes a notebook that uses Decission Tree Classifier to classify the 5 attacks and beign flows - NetIntDet.ipynb

+The repository includes a notebook that uses Decission Tree Classifier to classify the attacks and beign flows in binary - NetIntDet-Binary

+The repository includes an incomplete notebook that t-SNEE to visualize the data based on 2 dimensions - NetIntDet-tsnee